 For example, peanut butter is very high in calories but it’s also difficult to digest.
 Roasted peanuts cause the fats to emulsify (combine together).
 It may make a good spread but it can be tough on your digestion .

 Another example is, fries – or chips, as I would say.
 Since it has a ton of fat and starch, the calorie density of fries is going to be very high.
 However, large amounts of highly heated oil and starch are NOT a good mixture for a healthy diet.

 I’ll talk about optimal foods to eat post runs that have nutrient density and high digestibility further in this post.

 Myth #3: You have to eat X amount of protein, carbs, and fat

 There are so many variables around food absorption/usage.
 Genetic factors, microbiome differences, time of consumption, rate of consumption, food pairing, the list could go on.
 That’s why it’s important not to stress over exact figures.

 If you don’t know the nutrients that a food contains you can start using an app like MyFitnessPal to enter your meals and look at the breakdown of the foods.
-After a few go’s on that app, you’ll be able to eyeball the contents of each meal and know if you’re covering your nutrient needs and can stop stressing about every gram on your plate.
+After a few entries on that app, you’ll be able to eyeball the contents of each meal and know if you’re covering your nutrient needs, and can stop stressing about every gram on your plate.